 Current factory farming methods for meat production are already putting a significant strain on our limited land, water, and air resources.
 If the demand for meat continues to rise at its current rate, it may be impossible to sustain traditional farming methods.
 This is where clean meat, also known as lab-grown that can be produced also by printing which called: 3d printed meat, comes in as a potential solution.

 Clean meat is produced by ethically harvesting cells from animals and growing them in a lab, rather than raising and slaughtering animals.
 This process eliminates the ethical concerns associated with traditional farming methods and has the potential to be much more environmentally friendly.
 Studies have shown, according to Environmental Science & Technology, that clean meat production requires up to 45% less energy, 96% less water, and can reduce greenhouse emissions by as much as 96% compared to conventional animal farming.

 The potential for clean meat to be produced from a small number of animals without causing them any harm, gives rise to the possibility of considerably higher returns than traditional agriculture.
 The new wave of lab-grown meat, provides an exciting set of options that can help transform the agricultural industry and meet the protein needs of future generations sustainably.

-From an economic perspective, the alternative protein industry – which spans from vegan and vegetarian options, to real cultured meat—is experiencing tremendous growth.
-In 2020, cultured meat companies disclosed raising $366 million.
-Since 2016, more than $500 million dollars has been invested in lab-grown meat.
-According to BIS Research, the cultured meat industry is expected to reach $94.54 billion by 2030.
+From an economic perspective, the alternative protein industry is experiencing significant growth.
+In 2020 alone, clean meat companies disclosed raising $366 million, and since 2016, over $500 million has been invested in this industry.
+According to BIS Research, the cultivated meat industry is expected to reach $94.54 billion by 2030.